Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Practical Implementation

 \subsubsection{$\bm U$-Subproblem}

 To update $\bm U$, we solve the following subproblem:

-This problem is seemingly difficult since it has two constraints, in which one is nonconvex.
-However, this problem turns out to have a semi-algebraic solution.
-To see this, we show the following lemma: \begin{Lemma} Consider the following optimization problem
+{where $\bm{f}_{t+1}^{(q)}$ is $\bm f^{(q)}_{\rm NN}$ parametrized by the corresponding network parameters from $\bm \theta_{t+1}$.} This problem is seemingly difficult since it has two constraints, in which one is nonconvex.
+However, this problem turns out to have a semi-algebraic solution. { One can see that the $\bm U$-subproblem can be re-expressed as